 Yes, you do have to pay the audit bill unless you dispute it.
 Your insurance carrier must give you instructions on how to dispute the bill and where to mail/fax the dispute.
 We very often see an insurance carrier send out a bill without informing the employer that they may dispute the bill, and without providing the correct process to dispute it.
 Sometimes the insurance carrier will tell you that you only have 10 days to dispute the bill or pay it.
 You usually have longer than that to dispute the bill depending on the insurance laws of your state.

 You must have a reason to dispute the bill.
-The reason of the bill being too high will only result in damaging the relationship between you, your agent, and your insurance carrier.
+The reason for the bill being too high will only result in damaging the relationship between you, your agent, and your insurance carrier.

-Most of the time we receive a phone call or email is when you have a “gut feeling” there is something wrong with your Workers Comp program.
+Most of the time we receive a phone call or email when you have a “gut feeling” there is something wrong with our Workers Comp program.
 We have found many overcharges when the employer has a gut feeling.

 2. – No We Are Not Agents